pythonlearner1025/BoredDoomGuy/README.md

 cd BoredDoomGuy
 ```

 Download/locate `Doom1.WAD` (Ultimate Doom).
-Place it at the repo root
+Place it at the repo root.

 - Steam/GOG purchasers: copy the original WAD and rename to `Doom1.WAD`
 - Shareware fallback: